jameshfisher/jameshfisher.com/_posts/2018-10-13-strava-route-builder-api.md

 title: Strava route builder API
 tags:
   - programming
+summary: >-
+  How to use the undocumented Strava Route Builder API to get routes between two points, including a JavaScript example.
 ---

 The [Strava Route Builder](https://www.strava.com/routes/new) lets you build cycling and running routes.